ansys/pyansys-dev-guide/doc/source/index.rst

            :link: getting-started/index
            :link-type: doc

-            A brief introduction to the PyAnsys Project and its ecosystem.
+            An introduction to the PyAnsys project and its ecosystem.

         .. grid-item-card:: :octicon:`law` Project approval and release
            :link: getting-started/administration